DeepakSridhar/deepaksridhar.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Paper on "Awarded the Qualcomm Innovation Fellowship for the year 2025! :sparkles:.
+Awarded the "Qualcomm Innovation Fellowship 2025" for our proposal on Meta-Prompting! :sparkles:.